NorthAlligator/helpdesk_bot/README.md

         /root_in_work - Change status of single Ticket to "In Work" /root_done - Change status of single Ticket to "Done" /root_stop_polling - Stop Bot
+        /i_want_to_be_admin - If user enter password from config.py then he get role 'admin'
 ###

 ### Features: